Low Carb Portuguese Focaccia Recipe (grain free)Updated: March 16, 2018 Gluten and Grain Free, Recipes, Snacks and Treats

 I must admit, though, experimenting with flours is just plain fun even when a dish doesn’t turn out exactly as I had hoped!

 Low carb focaccia is one recipe I recently made which my family thoroughly enjoyed.
-You can see the focaccia end result in the picture above paired with seasonal, organic lychee.
+You can see the focaccia end result in the picture above paired with seasonal, organic lychee fruit.

 I prefer to make this particular focaccia recipe using almond flour and sorghum flour.
-While this flour pairing is gluten free and low carb, if you wish it entirely grain free you can go one step further and substitute arrowroot powder for the sorghum to make a Paleo style focaccia.
+While this flour pairing is gluten free and low carb, if you wish it entirely grain free you can go one step further and substitute cassava or arrowroot flour for the sorghum to make a Paleo style focaccia.

 How will you make this focaccia if you decide to try it?
 Gluten free or entirely grain free?